 A legendary visit amongst our schools.
-Previously a Biology teacher, Monsieur Martin is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
-This is a memorable visit guided by Mr Martin himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
-Bon appétit!!
+Tony is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
+This is a memorable visit guided by Tony himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
+Bon appétit!

 Discover the historic town of Avranches with our purpose-written town trail, following in William the Conqueror's footsteps!
 Weave your way around the hill-top town following clues and directions in French, learning about lots of different shops, buildings, and road safety.
 At the end of the trail why not practise your French and treat yourselves to a refreshing drink in a typical French bar!

 Our mountain biking routes take you around the edge of the bay of Mont St Michel, using the paths trodden for generations by the pilgrims and fishermen heading out onto the sands.
 The views are great, and the hills few and far between!